rex-makusia/Infrastructure-as-Code/Notes-1-1.md

 ### From the Iron Age to the Cloud Age
 Table 1-1.
-Technoloy changes in the Cloud Age
+Technology changes in the Cloud Age
 |                      | Iron Age             | Cloud Age                  |
 |:-------------------- |:---------------------|:---------------------------|
 | Types of resources   | Physical hardware    | Virtualized resources      |